Skip to main content

 The Query URL section of your subgraph provides the URL you would use to query your hosted subgraph and also lets you interact with it on an interactive playground (via the Open button).

-Deploy a Subgraph with Zeeve
+Deploy a Subgraph with Traceye

-Now, with our subgraph created on Zeeve, let's deploy it.
+Now, with our subgraph created on Traceye, let's deploy it.
 Ensure your subgraph is compiled before moving on.
 If you don't have a subgraph project yet, or don't know what that is, check out this QuickNode Guide: How to Create and Deploy a Custom Subgraph with The Graph to get up and running fast.

 Once your subgraph.yaml is updated to include the network name shown in Step 1, you can move forward.